glycerine/spin_paxos/README.md

 And, its a great read, with excellent diagrams that capture how logical clocks work.
-You get the causal "happens before" relationship between any two events if you can trace you finger either a) up along a server vertical timeline, or
+You get the causal "happens before" relationship between any two events on a path if you can trace your finger along a path either a) up a server vertical timeline; or
-b) across any message path between server timelines, and compare the two logical clocks on the events.
+b) across any message path between server timelines.
+Simply compare the two logical clocks on the events.
+If A.LC is less than B.LC on the same path, then A happened before B, guaranteed.

 0.5 [Lampson 1996 local copy](lampson_1996_how_to_build_ha_consensus.pdf)